orta/pragmatic-testing/CONTRIBUTING.md

 #### How can I contribute to this book?

-There's a bunch of things I've not covered, and there's still a lot of work to do based on my current Table Of Contents.
+There's a bunch of things I've not covered, and there's still a lot of work to do based on my current Table Of Contents, which currently lets you see how each chapters is doing with respect to word count.
+Ideally most topics should come to around ~300 - 500 words.

 I'm happy to have other people send pull requests to the book, adding or amending chapters.
 Here's my general rules: